stancarney/virtualcurrencyapplicationsecurity/README.md

 The above diagram is the same layout as the IDS diagram above with the exception of the IPS system being deployed inline.
 The red arrow represents the traffic being inspected and blocked at the IPS, before it enters the rest of the network.

 For payment systems (especially virtual currencies) using an IPS on all perimeter interfaces (PCI requirement) and between all internal networks is the better approach.
 Think of them as the bulkheads on a ship.
 IDS was mentioned as there doesn’t yet appear to be a good way to integrate an IPS into some virtual environments.

+[Snort](#snort) is a very good, if not the best, IPS/IDS system available.
+It works well in combination with Linux or BSD based firewalls (a server with a bunch of network cards deployed in the role of a firewall).

 # Restrict Outbound